mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- WHERE AND HOW TO LINK DISCUSSION?
 - link to side missions of adventure games - zelda - perhaps find motivation there too. -->

+**Summary:** The process supports:
+- addressing tension of identity clashes by recognising and encouraging diverse making approaches and styles of community partipation

 ### Discussion of the process drama